Learn from the experts: How to choose the right LMS for your organization

 Step 2: Summarize and condense the findings

-Your research may generate large volumes of data.
+Your research may give you large volumes of data.
 Especially if you work in a larger, or more complex, organization.
 If so, then try to summarize and condense the findings from your interviews.
 Are there any recurring themes or topics?

 Step 3: Identify patterns and create user stories

-Can you identify any patterns in the data gathered?
+Can you identify any patterns in your data?
 Then use these to create user stories, or learning scenarios.
 The purpose is to understand when learning occurs and where technology is needed, from an employee perspective.

-• Employees at department X prefer this specific learning style
+• Employees at department X prefer this learning style

 • This task or situation requires skills and knowledge

-• This is where learning technology is required
+• Here is where learning technology is required

 "Have clear and specific objectives of what you want your digital learning ecosystem to achieve."